Managing Ichthyosis

 • Pregnancy: Consult doctor before changing treatments

-• Work/School: Plan moisturizing breaks, manage stress
+• Work/School: Plan moisturising breaks, manage stress